 Directions for future provision of indoor sport and recreation centres focus on upgrading existing facilities to create large multipurpose centres that meet existing and future contemporary and diverse community needs.
-Opportunities to consolidate smaller, single purpose facilities could also be explored, where appropriate and possible, to support the provision of larger multipurpose facilities:
+Opportunities to consolidate smaller, single purpose facilities could also be explored, as well as joint use of school facilities, where appropriate and possible, to support the provision of larger multipurpose facilities:

-- Expand the Penrith Valley Regional Sports Centre, as identified in the Penrith Sport and Recreation Strategy, to meet the needs of the existing and future community for centrally located, high quality indoor courts. - Consider the incorporation or co-location of multipurpose indoor sport and recreation centres as part of the proposed redevelopments of Ripples Leisure Centres in Penrith and St Marys. - Investigate opportunities to provide additional indoor sport and recreation opportunities in the Mount Druitt town centre.
+- Expand the Penrith Valley Regional Sports Centre, as identified in the Penrith Sport and Recreation Strategy, to meet the needs of the existing and future community for centrally located, high quality indoor courts. - Consider the incorporation or co-location of multipurpose indoor sport and recreation centres as part of the proposed redevelopments of leisure centres across the GPEC area. - Investigate opportunities to provide additional indoor sport and recreation opportunities in the Mount Druitt town centre.
 Options include: incorporation of a centre as part of the redevelopment of Mount Druitt Swimming Centre or further expansion of Kevin Betts Stadium. - Investigate opportunities to provide a large multipurpose indoor recreation centre in the Luxford Precinct.
-Potential options include expansion and upgrade of the Emerton Youth and Recreation Centre, or expansion of the Charlie Lowles Leisure Centre. - Create a new multipurpose indoor sport and recreation centre in the south of the Orchard Hills Precinct, close to the future centre of population growth and the proposed metro station.
+Potential options include expansion and upgrade of the Emerton Youth and Recreation Centre, or expansion of the Charlie Lowles Leisure Centre. - Noting the development of the indoor sports facility in Claremont Meadows, investigate the need for a new smaller multipurpose indoor sport and recreation centre in the south of the Orchard Hills Precinct, close to the future centre of population growth and the proposed metro station.
 This location will align with Office of Sport directions in relation to locating indoor facilities close to transport hubs.
 Consider opportunities for co-location with a potential new high school, and opportunities for shared school and community use.
-The planning for this facility should allow for staged development or expansion to accommodate growth beyond 2036. - Work with the Office of Sport to identify sporting needs and requirements for each GPEC precinct and to inform the design and programming of indoor sport and recreation facilities.
+The planning for this facility should allow for staged development or expansion to accommodate growth beyond 2036.
+Consideration should also be given to the potential for this facility to include an aquatic centre. - Work with the NSW Office of Sport and local government to identify sporting needs and requirements for each GPEC precinct and to inform the design and programming of indoor sport and recreation facilities.